 How about automation?

 Automation can increase productivity and efficiency.
-It is a tricky balancing act of what do you automate and you want the automation to work and what don’t you automate.￼￼￼
+It is a tricky balancing act of what you automate, and you want the automation to work and what don’t you automate.￼￼￼

 Potentially an easy way to start automation is what are some standard communications that always happen.
 Examples include: